rimuz/smudge/docs/ssl/stdio.md

 ## Function `line ()`
 Inputs a text line from `stdin` and stores it as a string.
-Returns the string or `null` if typed `EOF` (e.g. Ctrl+D on Unix).
+Returns the string, or`null if typed `EOF` (e.g. Ctrl+D on Unix).

 ## Function `int ()`
 Inputs an integer from `stdin`.
-Returns the integer or `null` if an error occurs during the conversion.
+Returns the integer, or`null if an error occurs during the conversion.

 ## Function `float ()`
 Inputs a floating point number from `stdin`.
-Returns the number or `null` if an error occurs during the conversion.
+Returns the number, or`null if an error occurs during the conversion.

 ## Function `get ()`
 Reads a character from `stdin`.
-Returns a string containing its value or `null` if `EOF` is entered (e.g. Ctrl+D on Unix).
+Returns a string containing its value, or`null if `EOF` is entered (e.g. Ctrl+D on Unix).

 ## Function `getc ()`